esensi/loaders/readme.md

 }
 ```

-> **Pro Tip:** An optional third parameter of the `loadConfigsFrom()` method allows the package developer the option to turn on an off config publishing.
+> **Pro Tip:** An optional third parameter of the `loadConfigsFrom()` method allows the package developer the option to turn on and off config publishing.
 An optional fourth parameter also allows for customization of the tag in which the configs will be published under.
 See the [`Esensi\Loaders\Contracts\ConfigLoader`](https://github.com/esensi/loaders/blob/master/src/Contracts/ConfigLoader.php) for more details.

 ### Upgrading From Laravel 4